 Ming: Have you ever dehydrated baked banana bread or carrot cake into crunchy thin slices?

 Chef Glenn: For long backpacking trips lasting several weeks where I don’t want to risk having food spoi, or the taste go off from fat oxidation, I dry angel food cake because it doesn’t contain any fat.
-Banana bread and carrot cake contain egg yolks and butter or oil, so they could spoil after several weeks.
-However, vacuum sealing will extend that shelf life by several more weeks.
+Banana bread and carrot cake contain egg yolks and butter or oil; they could spoil after several weeks, but should be fine for a couple of weeks.

-Carrot cake and banana bread are denser than angel food cake, so they dry best in thin slices, as Ming suggests.
-Cut cake into pieces about two inches thick, and then slice those pieces into several thin slices about ⅜ inches thick each.
+Carrot cake and banana bread are denser than angel food cake, so they dry best in thin slices, about ⅜ inches thick each.

 Ideas to enjoy dried carrot cake and banana bread on the trail: